Home Associate Degrees in Criminal Justice

 Example Criminal Justice Careers with an Associate Degree

 The criminal justice field is one with steady job growth.
-According to the Bureau of Labor Statistics, the projected growth rate for police officers is expected to be 5% from 2018—2028.
-The following professions are ones you can gain entry to with an associate degree in criminal justice, and the average annual salaries are also included for your reference (BLS 2019).
+According to the Bureau of Labor Statistics (2022), the projected growth rate for police officers is expected to be 3% through 2032.
+The following professions are ones you can gain entry to with an associate degree in criminal justice, and the average annual salaries are also included for your reference (BLS, 2022).

 CareerJob DescriptionAnnual Salary